fatiando/fatiando/.github/PULL_REQUEST_TEMPLATE.md

 Fixes #ISSUE_NUMBER_HERE

 Implements this and that using such and such algorithm / fixes this and that.
-Some details:

-*
-*

 If possible, insert an image of the results.
 Write here any help or specific feed back that you need.

 ### Checklist: